cloudfoundry/app-autoscaler-release/ci/README.md

 These docker images in this repo are built and pushed with GitHub actions, they are hosted on <ghcr.io>.

 ## Terragrunt
 This directory contains the terragrunt managed stacks of resources in the account app-runtime-interfaces-wg GCP project.
+It comes with its dedicated instructions in <./terragrunt/app-autoscaler/concourse/README.md> on how to set-up concourse-related resources.

 ## Deploy pipeline
 __Setup__